Cruises Tom Bolmer has Participated in

 - Chief Scientist: Jacqueline Grebmeier.

 - Science Support with the LDEO Healy Science Support Group.
 This was for the SLIP Project.
-We check that the science systems area working properly and manage many of the science collecting and logging systems.
+We check that the science systems are working properly and manage many of the science collecting and logging systems.

 -

-USCGC HEALY (WAGB 20)
+USCGC Healy (WAGB 20)

 - March 2006